futuristickc/Countdown-Timer/README.md

-Dynamic web page using Javascript to update the text of an HTML element and perform some action using intervals
+Simple dynamic web page using Javascript to update the text of an HTML element and perform some action using intervals